nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 A new sample project is available that follows customer's plugin good practice and close to your needs.
 This sample:
 - Is generated/Reproducible from Nuxeo CLI
-- Has a Nuxeo Platform independent versionning
+- Has a Nuxeo Platform independent versioning
 - Holds a Nuxeo Package in the same module as the source code

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22891](https://jira.nuxeo.com/browse/NXP-22891).

 ### WebEngine

 #### Meaningful HTTP Status Code {{since '9.3'}}

-`WebException` (and most subclasses) has been deprecated, `NuxeoException` (and subclasses) are now the exceptions to be thrown, and those can be marshaled correctly by the new registered `JsonNuxeoExceptionWriter`.
+`WebException` (and most subclasses) has been deprecated, `NuxeoException` (and subclasses) are now the exceptions to be thrown, and those can be marshalled correctly by the new registered `JsonNuxeoExceptionWriter`.

 A new `statusCode` field has been added to `NuxeoException` to specify which HTTP code should be returned in case the exception is thrown, default to 500.

 `ModuleResource#handleError(WebApplicationException e)` has been changed to `ModuleResource#handleError(Throwable t)`to handle error at the WebEngine module level.

 Compatibility has been kept to still write `WebException` as JSON if they are thrown.